Andrewsarchus: Palaeoecology

-For much of the Eocene, a hothouse climate with humid, tropical environments with consistently high precipitations prevailed.
+For much of the Eocene, a hothouse climate with humid, tropical environments with consistently high precipitation prevailed.
 Modern mammalian orders including the Perissodactyla, Artiodactyla and Primates (or the suborder Euprimates) appeared already by the Early Eocene, diversifying rapidly and developing dentitions specialized for folivory.
 The omnivorous forms mostly either switched to folivorous diets or went extinct by the Middle Eocene (Lutetian–Bartonian, 48–38 million years ago) along with the archaic "condylarths".
 By the Late Eocene (Priabonian, 38–34 million years ago), most of the ungulate form dentitions shifted from bunodont cusps to cutting ridges (i.e. lophs) for folivorous diets.

 The Irdin Manha Formation, from which the holotype of Andrewsarchus was recovered, consists of Irdinmanhan strata dated to the Middle Eocene.
 Andrewsarchus mongoliensis comes from the IM-1 locality, dated to the lower Irdinmanhan, from which the hyaenodontine Propterodon, the mesonychid Harpagolestes, at least three unnamed mesonychids, the artiodactyl Erlianhyus, the perissodactyls Deperetella and Lophialetes, the omomyid Tarkops, the glirian Gomphos, the rodent Tamquammys, and various indeterminate glirians are also known.
 The Lushi Formation, from which the Paratriisodon henanensis specimen was recovered, was deposited at around the same time as the Irdin Manha Formation.
-The mesonychid Mesonyx, the pantodont Eudinoceras, the dichobunid Dichobune, the helohyid Gobiohyus, the brontotheres Rhinotitan and Microtitan, the perissodactyls Amynodon and Lophialetes, the ctenodactylid Tsinlingomys, and the lagomorph Lushilagus have been identified from the Lushi Formation.
+The mesonychid Mesonyx, the pantodont Eudinoceras, the dichobunid Dichobune, the helohyid Gobiohyus, the brontotheres Rhinotitan and Microtitan, the perissodactyls "Amynodon" and Lophialetes, the ctenodactylid Tsinlingomys, and the lagomorph Lushilagus have been identified from the Lushi Formation.
 The Dongjun Formation, from which A. crassum originates, is similarly Middle Eocene.
-It preserves the nimravid Eusmilus, the anthracotheriid Probrachyodus, the pantodont Eudinoceras, the brontotheres Metatelmatherium and cf. Protitan, the deperetellids Deperetella and Teleolophus, the hyracodontid Forstercooperia, the rhinocerotids Ilianodon and Prohyracodon, and the amynodonts Amynodon, Gigantamynodon and Paramnyodon.
+It preserves the nimravid Eusmilus, the anthracotheriid Probrachyodus, the pantodont Eudinoceras, the brontotheres Metatelmatherium and cf. Protitan, the deperetellids Deperetella and Teleolophus, the paracerathere Forstercooperia, the hyracodonts Ilianodon and Prohyracodon, and the amynodonts "Amynodon", Gigantamynodon and Paramynodon.